-FY 2018 Payment Determination and Subsequent Years
+FY 2018/FY 2019 Payment Determination and Subsequent Years

 Data collected by IPFs during the 2016 calendar year will be reported to CMS in 2017 and impact the FY 2018 payment determination.
+Data collected by IPFs during the 2017 calendar year will be reported to CMS in 2018 and impact the FY 2019 payment determination.
 IPFs will have two options from which to choose with respect to sampling of measure data.

-- Option 1: IPFs may choose to continue referencing the sampling guidelines described in the following manuals: - Specifications Manual for Joint Commission National Quality Measures HBIPS-5 measure only - Specifications Manual for National Hospital Inpatient Quality Measures SUB-1, -2/-2a; TOB-1, -2/-2a, -3/-3a; IMM-2, Transition Record with Specified Elements Received by Discharged Patients; Timely Transmission of Transition Record; and Screening for Metabolic Disorders measures.
+- Option 1: IPFs may choose to continue referencing the sampling guidelines described in the following manuals: - Specifications Manual for Joint Commission National Quality Measures HBIPS-5 measure only - Specifications Manual for National Hospital Inpatient Quality Measures SUB and TOB measures, IMM-2, Transition Record with Specified Elements Received by Discharged Patients; Timely Transmission of Transition Record; and Screening for Metabolic Disorders measures.

-NOTE: The Transition Record with Specified Elements Received by Discharged Patients, Timely Transmission of Transition Record, and Screening for Metabolic Disorders measures can use the sampling guidelines in the Specifications Manual for National Hospital Inpatient Quality Measures, even though the new measures are not listed in that manual.
+NOTE: As stated in Table 3: FY 2019 Measures, IPFs will begin reporting data for the Transition Record with Specified Elements Received by Discharged Patients, Timely Transmission of Transition Record, and Screening for Metabolic Disorders measures with the FY 2019 payment determination year.
+IPFs can use the sampling guidelines in the Specifications Manual for National Hospital Inpatient Quality Measures for the Transition Record with Specified Elements Received by Discharged Patients, Timely Transmission of Transition Record, and Screening for Metabolic Disorders measures, after determining each measure's Initial Patient Population, even though the new measures are not listed in that manual.

-Option 2: The table below lists the global sampling guidelines for measures that allow sampling.
+Option 2: IPFs may choose to use the sampling guidelines described in the table below.
 This option was adopted in the FY 2016 IPF PPS Final Rule and goes into effect for the FY 2018 payment determination year.
-The guidelines listed in the "IPFQR Global Population and Sampling" table can be applied to the following measures: HBIPS-5; SUB-1, -2/2a; TOB-1, -2/2a, -3/3a; IMM-2, Transition Record with Specified Elements Received by Discharged Patients; Timely Transmission of Transition Record; and Screening for Metabolic Disorders.
+The guidelines listed in the "IPFQR Global Population and Sampling" table can be applied to the following measures: HBIPS-5, the SUB and TOB measures, IMM-2, Transition Record with Specified Elements Received by Discharged Patients; Timely Transmission of Transition Record; and Screening for Metabolic Disorders.